single-cell-data/TileDB-SOMA/reference/SOMACollection.md

 However, the user can override the default platform configuration by passing a custom configuration to the `platform_config` argument.

+## Carrara (TileDB v3) behavior

+When working with Carrara URIs (`tiledb://workspace/teamspace/...`), child objects created at a URI nested under a parent collection are **automatically added** as members of the parent.
+This means:

+- You do not need to call `add_new_collection()` after creating a child at a nested URI—the child is already a member.

+- For backward compatibility, calling `add_new_collection()` on an already-registered child is a **no-op** and will not cause an error.

+- The member name must match the relative URI segment (e.g., creating at `parent_uri/child` automatically adds the child with key `"child"`).

 ## Super classes

 [`tiledbsoma::SOMAObject`](SOMAObject.md) -\>